 Classic Chicken Cacciatore

 This Classic Chicken Cacciatore recipe is Italian comfort at its very best.
 Perfect for a busy weeknight as it all comes together in one pot.
-Use a whole cut up chicken, or use your favorite types of chicken pieces.
-Bone-in and skin-on really enhance the flavor and texture to this wonderful dish.
+Use a whole cut-up chicken, or use your favorite types of chicken pieces.
+Bone-in and skin-on enhance the flavor and texture of this wonderful dish, but boneless thighs and/or breasts will work, too.

 Print Pin Rate